secureCodeBox/documentation/blog/2020-09-08-blinmaker.md

 | Ice cream         |            |

 :::tip
-Blins fit very nicely in lunch bags.
+Blini fit very nicely in lunch bags.
 :::

 ## The Blinmaker

 Meet the **_Blinmaker_**.
-It is a magnificent tool which computes how many Blins you can make with what you have at home.
+It is a magnificent tool which computes how many Blini you can make with what you have at home.

 ### Blinmaker in different languages

 Here is the Blinmaker in different languages.
-Just copy, paste and click run whenever you need to know how many Blins you can make!
+Just copy, paste and click run whenever you need to know how many Blini you can make!

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';